dansmyers/Networks-Fall-2019/Labs/2-MemeGen.md

 The `if` statement sets the text height to be either close to the top or the bottom based on the position value.

+## Save Teh Memez

+If you want to save a meme, right-click (or CTRL + click on Mac) and choose "Save Image As..." to download as a PNG file.

 ## Complete Code